networknt/light-doc/content/en/service/router/configuration.md

 ```

 The light-router defines all the paths available from the backend service only let the request pass through.
-However, the taiji-faucet service will handle request with its hanlder chain.
+However, the taiji-faucet service will handle requests with its hanlder chain.

 ## token.yml